-Lab : Developing Models
+Lab: Developing Models

 - Adding a model

 - Working with Forms

 - Add Validation

+- After completing this module, students will be able to:

-- Add a model to an MVC application and write code in it to implement the business logic.
+- Add a model to an MVC application and write code in it to implement the business

+- logic.

 - Use display and edit data annotations.

 - Validate user input with data annotations.